ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-01-minutes-of-federal-open-market-january.md

 ---
 layout: document
-title: 2014-01-28 Minutes of the Open Market Committee
+title: Policy Directives
-description: "A meeting was held in the offices of the Board of Governors of the Reserve System in Washington, D.C., on Tuesday, January 28, 2014, at 2:00 p.m. and continued on Wednesday, January 29, 2014, at 9:00 a.m."
+description: "The Open Market Committee authorizes and directs the Reserve Bank of New York, to the extent necessary to carry out the most recent domestic policy directive adopted at a meeting of the Committee."
 application: docs
 document_type: rich
 folderish: false